tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

 Parallel GC only saw a fair amount of cleanup changes in JDK 26.
 The most important for end-users is probably the deprecation and obsoletion of several VM options.

-Obsoletion of the `-XX:ParallelRefProcEnabled` option is the most likely to affect end users.
+Deprecation of the `-XX:ParallelRefProcEnabled` option is the most likely to affect end users.
 It controls parallelization of the *java.lang.ref.Reference* processing phase.
 That option has been enabled by default for a long time without issues, so there was no reason to keep it.
 Particularly, if one ever needs to reduce the parallelism of this phase, `-XX:ReferencesPerThread` can be used to modify work per thread to achieve the same effect.

 G1 garbage collector also used this option, so it is affected the same by this change.